apollographql/apollo/docs/source/references/apollo-engine.md

 #### API keys

 API keys can be added and removed from a graph at any time.
-They are used to both send data to Engine (eg. server reporting configuration) and fetch information from Engine (eg. vs code extension configuration).
+They are used to both send data to Engine (e.g.. server reporting configuration) and fetch information from Engine (e.g.. vs code extension configuration).

 You can manage your API keys on your graph's settings page.
-It is recommended that you use one API key per function (eg. one key per data source) to have more granular control over how your Engine data is sent and accessed.
+It is recommended that you use one API key per function (e.g.. one key per data source) to have more granular control over how your Engine data is sent and accessed.

 ## Data privacy